Callidon/bloom-filters/README.md

 ❗️**Compatibility**❗️

-- Be carefull when migrating from a version to another.
+- Be careful when migrating from a version to another.
 - Bug fixes were introduced in `1.3.7` and from `1.3.9` to `2.0.0+` for hashing and indexing data.
 Then, you **must re-build completely your filters from start** to be compatible with the new versions.
 - To keep the `breaking changes` rule of npm versions we will make now new `majored versions` since 1.3.9 whenever a modification is done on the hashing/indexing system or breaks the current API.